peter88213/yw-cnv/docs/help-adv.md

-This will generate a new OpenDocument text document (odt) containing a **brief synopsis** with chapter titles and chapter descriptions that can be edited and written back to yWriter format.
+This will generate a new OpenDocument text document (odt) containing a **brief synopsis** with chapter titles and chapter descriptions that can be edited and written back to yw7 format.
 File name suffix is `_chapters`.

 **Note:** Doesn't apply to chapters marked
-`This chapter begins a new section` in yWriter.
+`This chapter begins a new section` in yw7.

-You can write back the headings and descriptions to the yWriter 7 project file with the [Export to yWriter](help#export-to-ywriter) command.
+You can write back the headings and descriptions to the yw7 project file with the [Export to yw7](help#export-to-yw7) command.

 [Top of page](#top)